WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: Introduction

 Our key design goal is \textit{scalability} to promote and support adoptions at population-scale, for example, among large groups of students on college campuses.
 Firstly, choosing a network-side approach helps scale our technology rapidly to every device (and, by proxy every, user of these devices) as soon as they are connected to the WiFi network, without requiring active client participation.
 Second, our approach is sufficiently ready for immediate deployment without requiring additional hardware installation to the WiFi infrastructure.
 Third, although we focus on college campuses as our target community, we also demonstrate that our approach is general and work for users in private homes.
 This paper makes the following contributions:

-\begin{enumerate} \item We present a model based on Bayesian Change Point detection to predict sleep periods from utilizing coarse-grained network events of smartphones.
-Validation of our model using ground truth data from 16 users residing either in on-campus dormitories or private housing yielded an average accuracy of 79.5\%, 74.8\% precision, 87.1\% recall, and 0.81 F-score.
-We find our model robust to noisy data and detecting irregular sleep patterns, which are common among our targeted population.
-This unsupervised method requires no prior training data, enabling a scalable approach to large user populations.

-\item We investigate practical challenges by addressing confounding factors from WiFi AP ping-pong effects and background network activity on smartphones.
+\begin{enumerate} \item We present a model based on Bayesian Change Point detection to predict sleep periods utilizing coarse-grained network events of smartphones.
+Our user study involves predicting sleep and wake-up time of more than 1000 students.
+Validation of our model using ground truth data from \transhealth{20} users living on campus and a private house owner yielded \transhealth{an average accuracy of 88.50\%, 78.39\% precision, 86.90\% recall, and 0.84 F-score, within 60 and 39 minutes of sleep and wake-up time error.} We find our model robust to noisy data and detecting irregular sleep patterns, which are common among our targeted population.
+This unsupervised method requires no prior training data, enabling a scalable approach to large user populations. \item We investigate practical challenges by addressing confounding factors \transhealth{related to device behaviors, such as} WiFi AP ping-pong effects and background network activity on smartphones.
 We clarify how device inactivity during the day does not affect our prediction results.
 Further, we demonstrate \wisleeps to scale from 15 to ten thousand users using one server, processing one user in approximately 4 seconds.

-\item We conduct two case studies to show the value of our analytics platform for population and personal use. \begin{itemize} \item Our first study analyzes 1000 on-campus student residents over a week, informing different student groups' sleep behaviors.
-These findings can supplement public health's understanding of sleep-related problems. \item A second longitudinal analysis of students over one semester can help individuals understand their sleeping habits by the hour of day and day of the week.
-Our findings support prior evidence that irregular sleepers typically sleep for a longer duration on weekends to recuperate \cite{buboltz2001sleep}. \end{itemize} \end{enumerate}
+\item We conduct two case studies to show the value of our analytics platform for population and personal use.
+The first analyzes \transhealth{anonymized data from} 1000 on-campus student residents over a week, informing different student groups' sleep behaviors.
+These findings can supplement public health's understanding of sleep-related problems.
+A second longitudinal analysis of students over one semester can help individuals understand their sleeping habits by the hour of day and day of the week. \end{enumerate}